michalouis/CareNest-babysitting-platform/README.md

 The front end was developed with React, leveraging Google's Material UI library to create responsive and accessible components.
 For the back end, we utilized Firebase to handle user authentication, real-time database interactions, and secure data storage.
 This combination of technologies allowed us to deliver a seamless and dynamic user experience while maintaining a scalable and reliable infrastructure.
 The result is a platform that not only simplifies the process of finding and hiring nannies but also ensures transparency and trust between users.

-Created by: Michail Aretakis, Georgios Papioannou
+Created by: Michail Aretakis & Georgios Papioannou

 <img src="https://github.com/user-attachments/assets/0c911a86-2e33-4a16-a8ef-04d217ce37c2" width="48%">
 <img src="https://github.com/user-attachments/assets/de2d39c1-b0ee-4aa4-b043-b85117f4b801" width="48%">